-Since we live in an automated world, it should come as no surprise that your ability to repay your mortgage loan comes down to just one number.
+Since we live in a computer-driven world, it should come as no surprise that your creditworthiness boils down to a single number.

-The three credit reporting agencies use slightly different formulas to build a credit score.
-Fair Isaac and Cooriginally developed this score. .
+All three credit agencies (Equifax, Experian and TransUnion) use a slightly different system to arrive at a credit score.
+The original FICO was developed by Fair Isaac and Company.

 Experian uses this model and calls its score FICO.
 Equifax's model, based on FICO, is called BEACON, while TransUnion, which also uses a slightly modified FICO, calls its score EMPIRICA.
-While each of the models considers a range of data available in your credit report, all of the agencies use the following to build a credit score:
+While the formulas vary, each agency uses the following to determine a credit score:

-- Your Credit History - How many years have you had credit?
+- Credit History - How many years have you had credit?

-- Balances on your Credit Cards - How many accounts do you hold, and how much do you owe on them?
+- Credit Card Balances - How many accounts do you hold, and how much do you owe?

 - Credit Inquiries - How many times have you had your credit checked for a loan?

-Before you can improve your score, you must know your score and be sure that the credit reports from each credit reporting agency are correct.
+Before you can improve your score, you must get your score and make certain that the reports from each reporting agency are correct.
 Fair Isaac has created a web site (www.myFICO.com) that lets you do just that.
-For a reasonable fee, you can quickly get your FICO from all three agencies, along with your credit report.
-They also provide helpful information and online tools that can help you understand how to improve your credit score.
+It's inexpensive, fast, and easy to get your credit score along with reports from all three reporting agencies.
+Also available are helpful information and tools that help you improve your credit score.

-You can get a federally-mandated free credit report once per year from all three credit reporting agencies at AnnualCreditReport.com.
-While this report does not include a free credit score, the cost to "upgrade" your report to include a credit score is very reasonable.
+You can get a free credit report once a year from all three credit reporting agencies by visiting AnnualCreditReport.com.
+You won't get a free credit score from AnnualCreditReport.com, but getting it is fast and inexpensive.

-Now that you have all the facts, you'll be a more informed consumer and you'll be better positioned to get the most favorable mortgage.
+Now that you have all the facts, you will be a more informed consumer and you'll be better positioned to get the most favorable mortgage.

 Want to know more about your FICO score?
 Give us a call: 866-584-4650.